 The autumn season in Budapest is light and clear and is known locally as the “vénasszonyok nyara’’, or Indian summer.
 Average highs are between 16-18ºC / 61-64ºF and the sky is clear and sunny.

-Get more tips in the Budapest Packing List for backpacking Europe.
+Get more tips in the Budapest Packing List.

 The Czech capital is a bohemian-style city, rich with history and celebrated architecture.
 Prague’s climate is continental, with clearly defined seasons, hot rainy summers, and cold winters.
 Spring and autumn have unpredictable weather.